Three Types of Self-Confidence That Will Help Your Writing Career (and How to Boost Yours)

 - Keep working on your craft.
-Read good blogs about the “how” of writing (try the excellent Helping Writers Become Authors if you write fiction and Copyblogger if you write non-fiction).
+Read good blogs about the “how” of writing (try the excellent Helping Writers Become Authors, which focuses on fiction and Craft Your Content, which focuses on non-fiction).

 - Swap work with other writers.
 You might do this in a peer workshop setting, as part of a course, or simply as a private arrangement with a writing friend or two.
 Receiving (and using) feedback before putting your work out there into the world can help you be confident that you’ve made it as good as it can be.

 - Save any nice reviews or testimonials.
 As you progress as a writer, you’ll hopefully be getting at least some reviews (of your books) or testimonials (from freelancing clients).
 If you blog, you might get comments saying “this was just what I needed to read!” or emails thanking you for your writing.
 Keep at least a few of these somewhere safe, so you can read over them when self-doubt creeps in.

 - Remind yourself of past successes.
 I record “achievements” each month and it’s great to be able to look back over these and see what I was up to a few years ago.
 Even on bad months, I can always find something to record – and looking back over time helps me see how small successes add up.

 #2: Confidence in Your Ability to Get Things Done

 Even if your writing itself is very good on a craft level – you can turn a beautiful sentence and put together a well-structured article – it’s hard to feel confident if you struggle a lot to get things done.

 One of the biggest problems I hear about, after “finding time,” is “procrastination”.
 If you find yourself procrastinating a lot, this can be both a symptom and a cause of a lack of confidence.
 It works something like this: